-- e) Fences and walls within a development shall be compatible in design and material. - f) Unfinished concrete block walls shall not be permitted within any required yard. - g) Required Setbacks.
-Fences or walls may be located within required setbacks, but in all cases shall be located at least two feet from the property lines.
-(Adopted on February 12, 2024 by the Town Council, and added on March 14, 2024)
+- e) Fences and walls within a development shall be compatible in design and material. - f) Unfinished concrete block walls shall not be permitted within any required yard.

 (3) Height.

 The maximum height of fences and walls shall be four feet above grade when located within a required yard adjacent to a public street and a maximum of six feet when located within any required side or rear yard not located adjacent to a public street.